Capital gains tax broker Indonesia

 • 2% on services rendered (not applicable to foreign non-tax residents)

-If the foreign company doesn’t have a PE but performs business activities, the tax-paying Indonesian party should withhold the corresponding tax of the foreign company to settle its liabilities.
+If the foreign company doesn’t have a PE but performs business activities, the tax-paying Indonesian party should withhold the foreign company’s corresponding tax to settle its liabilities.

 Withholding Tax

-Under Article 21 on withholding taxes, employers need to withhold taxes on incomes, including a severance payment, of employees every month.
+Under Article 21 on withholding taxes, employers must withhold taxes on employees’ income, including severance payments, every month.
 The withheld taxes may become prepaid taxes, which means the employee may be entitled to a refund at the end of the fiscal year or a credit to their final tax liability.
 It may also represent the person’s final tax.

-Corporations may also have withholding taxes especially for certain types of dividends including those not paid from the retained earnings.
+Corporations may also impose withholding taxes, especially on certain types of dividends, including those not paid from retained earnings.

 Article 22 governs withholding taxes for imported goods and transactions to the authorized government body.
-While article 23 covers withholding taxes deducted while using a non-fixed asset rental or services rendered by corporate vendors, which is 2% of the gross fees.
+Article 23 covers withholding taxes deducted while using a non-fixed asset rental or services rendered by corporate vendors, which is 2% of the gross fees.

-Non-tax residents who received other forms of income including pension, interest, and dividends pay 20% tax on these payments, withheld by a resident taxpayer, whether an individual, organization or company.
+Non-tax residents who receive other forms of income, including pensions, interest, and dividends, pay a 20% tax on these payments, withheld by a resident taxpayer, whether an individual, organization, or company.

 Value-Added Tax (VAT)

-VAT in Indonesia is the tax imposed on many goods and services that go in and out of Indonesia.
-In general, it has a flat rate of 10%.
+VAT in Indonesia is the tax imposed on many goods and services that enter and leave Indonesia.
+It generally has a flat rate of 10%.
 It also applies to services performed by foreigners overseas that benefit Indonesia.

 Luxury Goods Sales Tax

-Goods sales tax is a type of tax levied on the supply chain, which means the tax is applied upon the importation or delivery of the considered luxury goods.
+Goods sales tax (LGST) is a type of tax levied on the supply chain, applied upon the importation or delivery of luxury goods.
 As long as the product is taxable, it may be covered by LGST.
-The rate can go as high as 200%, which is the limit, or as low as 10%.
+The rate can be as high as 200%, which is the limit, or as low as 10%.

 Customs and Excise Tax

-As one of the global traders in the world, Indonesia has relaxed some of its policies on customs duties.
-In many cases, it’s been lower than before.
-But the rate can be as much as 150% or on average, which is 40%.
+As one of the world’s largest traders, Indonesia has relaxed some of its policies on customs duties.
+In many cases, the rate has been lower than before.
+But it can be as much as 150% or, on average, 40%.
 Some goods may also be zero-rated.
 Importation of luxury goods gets some of the highest taxes.

 When to Pay the Tax Obligations